-- 9. Open the virtual machine settings page again and paste the mac address into the MAC address: field.
-Click [Apply].
-Then select [Begin Installation] in the upper left corner. - 10.
-Procedure: openSUSE Leap Micro 5.5 Installation - 11.
-Use the arrow keys to select Installation. - 12.
-On the Language, Keyboard and license Agreement page click [Next]. - 13.
-On the NTP Configuration page click [Next] - 14.
+- 1. Use the arrow keys to select Installation. - 2.
+On the Language, Keyboard and license Agreement page click [Next] - 3.
+On the NTP Configuration page click [Next]. - 4.
 On the Authentication for the System page enter a password for the root user.
-Click [Next]. - 15.
+Click [Next]. - 5.
 On the Installation Settings page click [Install]

-1.1.7.
+1.1.4.
 Update the system and Install Container Tools